 Going to Parties

-Kingston is a hub for entertainment in Jamaica and as such host some of the most exciting parties in the country on a daily basis.
+Kingston is a hub for entertainment in Jamaica and as such hosts some of the most exciting parties in the country on a daily basis.
 There is a themed party at different venues all over the city nightly for you to get your groove on.
 You will enjoy the dancing of the locals, the upbeat reggae and dancehall tempos – dancehall is a modern spin-off of reggae and is the most popular form of music in Jamaica.
 You will have unending fun at these parties and will leave understanding why Jamaicans are regarded as some of the happiest people in the world.
-So, go out and attend one of these Parties, you will be talking about it for a long time!
+So, go out and attend one of these parties, you will be talking about it for a long time!

 Kingston is home to a vast array of restaurants from fine dining options to well-appointed sports bars.
-Some of the popular choices are the Spanish Court Café, Usain Bolt’s Tracks and Records, Scotchies Jerk Centre and Triple Century Sports Bar and Grill.
-You should try the sumptuous local dishes on the menu such as jerk chicken, ackee and saltfish and oxtail; your taste buds will love you for it!
+Some of the popular choices are the Spanish Court Café, Usain Bolt’s Tracks and Records, Scotchies Jerk Centre, and Triple Century Sports Bar and Grill.
+You should try the sumptuous local dishes on the menu such as jerk chicken, ackee and saltfish, and oxtail; your taste buds will love you for it!

 These are some of the exciting things to do if you are visiting Kingston the capital city of Jamaica.
 You will not have a dull moment there.